vigneshesan/galada/_posts/2018-05-30-Paris-In-The_Rain.markdown

 tags:   Blog
 ---

 Hello Dear Reader, This Blog is still a work in progress, I have added Paris In The Rain by Lauv Lyric, The one I was listening to while building the Page.
 Cheers!!!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kOCkne-Bku4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 All I know is (ooh ooh ooh)<br/>
 We could go anywhere, we could do<br/>